oprypin/steam-notifier/README.md

 # Steam Notifier

+## Introduction

+*Steam Notifier* is a cross-platform application that shows [notifications](http://steamcommunity.com/my/commentnotifications/) from Steam Community in a system tray icon.

+[![Screenshot](http://i.imgur.com/T5Q9XEB.png)](http://imgur.com/a/nI9hs)

+Its obvious advantage is that you don't need to activate Steam's main window to check for notifications.

+It is highly configurable, and allows you to react to notifications differently depending on filters:

+- Ignore
+  (don't show in Steam Notifier, but leave the notification in Steam)
+- Mark as read
+  (this is pre-configured for unwanted trading messages and *"This item has been deleted"*)
+- Show a popup notification
+  (pre-configured to notify about replies to your own items, replies on others' profiles or statuses, and offline messages)

+[The configuration file](settings/config.py) is actually a script in Python programming language, but it is quite easy to understand.
+This takes the configurability to a whole new level (see the [wiki](https://github.com/BlaXpirit/steam-notifier/wiki) to get some ideas).

+## Instructions

 This program works by simulating a web browser and downloading <http://steamcommunity.com/my/commentnotifications> every 30 seconds.
 The page is then parsed to get the information about new comments you got in Steam Community as well as other events.

-[![Screenshot](http://i.imgur.com/T5Q9XEB.png)](http://imgur.com/a/nI9hs)

 In order to do this, *Steam Notifier* will need you to login to Steam Community in the browser window that will be shown to you.
 Of course, entering your password in some suspicious looking window can be a risk.
 But this program does not store your login data in any way.
 The program's source code is available in its entirety.